brodul/githook/README.rst

 githook
 =======

+.. note::  This project is discontinued.
+If you are seaching for a similar project, please look at https://github.com/bbinet/hooked .

 This application starts a small web server, reads a INI config file and listens for GitHub post requests, then runs a script in response of the post request.